Mergifyio/mergify/doc/source/actions.rst

    * - ``regexes``
      - array of string
      - ``[]``
      - The list of regexes to find branches the pull request should be copied to.
+   * - ``ignore_conflicts``
+     - Boolean
+     - ``False``
+     - Whether to create the pull requests even if they are conflicts when cherry-picking the commits.

 Once the backporting pull request is closed or merged, Mergify will automatically delete the backport head branch that it created.